 If your kids are around pools or bodies of water even occasionally, prepare them by enrolling them in swim lessons.
-The lessons are a great way to burn off extra energy, and provide children with a skill they can use well into their adult life.
-And while swim lessons are an absolute must, they are not a substitute for close supervision.
+The lessons are a great way to burn off extra energy, and provide children with a skill they can use will into their adult life.
+And while swim lessons are an absolutely must, they are not a substitute for close supervision.
 Even if the pool you attend is staffed with lifeguards, keep in mind that they are tasked with watching hundreds of people in the water throughout the day.
 Drownings are often quick and quiet and difficult to spot even by the trained eye.

 You should always supervise your children.
 Designate a responsible adult to watch young kids at all times — that includes in the bathtub at home, at the kiddie pool in the driveway and at the community pool down the street.
 Remember, it only takes a few inches of standing water to cause a drowning.
 If you have a swimming pool, make sure to have all four sides of the pool protected with locked fencing.
 Coat the pool deck with a nonslip surface and enforce strict “no running or diving” rules for anyone using the facilities.
 Keep the pool deck clear of toys, towels, floats and any other objects that may pose a tripping hazard or tempt little ones into the area unsupervised.